john123797/libtrace_code/README.md

 In terminal, you can use this command :

-other : <trace>
+other : your_trace

-compare_F_A : <trace> / number of FM hash_table / interval
+compare_F_A : your_trace / number of FM hash_table / interval
-CM_all : <trace> / number of hash function / number of entry / threshold
+CM_all : your_trace / number of hash function / number of entry / threshold
-CM_interval: <trace> / number of hash function / number of entry / threshold / interval
+CM_interval: your_trace / number of hash function / number of entry / threshold / interval